MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTACHMENTS <IMicrosoftGraphAttachment\[]>: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
+ATTACHMENTS <IMicrosoftGraphAttachment[]>: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[ContentType <String>]`: The MIME type.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Name <String>]`: The attachment's file name.
   - `[Size <Int32?>]`: The length of the attachment in bytes.

-ATTENDEES <IMicrosoftGraphAttendee\[]>: The collection of attendees for the event.
+ATTENDEES <IMicrosoftGraphAttendee[]>: The collection of attendees for the event.
   - `[Type <String>]`: attendeeType
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.